finnp/earthquake-events-map/readme.md

-# geojson-sse-map-random
+# earthquake-events-map

-Showing Random makers from a GeoJSON EventSource on a Leaflet map.
+Showing recent and live happening earthquakes on the globe.